microsoft/everyonecancode/day1/Application/README.md

 get started with the actions.

 - Go to your repository's **Actions**
-- Click the button which says _I understand my workflows, go ahead and enable them_ to enable Github Actions
+- Click the button which says _I understand my workflows, go ahead and enable them_ to enable GitHub Actions

 _A [repository](https://docs.github.com/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-repositories) contains all of your project's files and each file's revision history.
 You can discuss and manage your project's work within the repository._